-In conclusion, our work reveals the rich interplay between strong light–matter interaction, environmental effects, and optimal-control strategies in determining the performance of quantum batteries, underscoring the potentially beneficial role of dissipation.
-Specifically, we have shown that a dissipative micromaser quantum battery operating in the USC regime can be effectively stabilized and its performance significantly enhanced through optimal control techniques.
-This paves the way for a systematic design of quantum energy-storage devices in which dissipation and control are complementary resources to leverage to improve the operational robustness.
-Several promising directions for future work can be envisaged.
-One possibility is to explore multiobjective optimizations, e.g., aiming to enhance the tradeoff between charging power and stored ergotropy.
-Another is to investigate the role of non-Markovianity by considering collision models with initially correlated or pairwise interacting charger qubits, and to explore the simultaneous injection of multiple qubits into the cavity.
-Finally, incorporating continuous monitoring of the environment \cite{WisemanMilburn2009,AlbarelliGenoni2024,Mitchison2021, YaoShao2022, deOliveira2025, Francica2017, Manzano2018, Morrone2023, cenedese2025arxiv_qb} or actively engineering the bath itself could open further possibilities for control and work extraction.
+In conclusion, our work reveals the rich interplay between strong light-matter interaction, environmental dissipation, and optimal-control strategies in quantum batteries.
+We have shown that a dissipative micromaser quantum battery operating in the USC regime can be effectively charged and stabilized, and its performance significantly enhanced through optimal control techniques.
+This paves the way for designing robust quantum energy-storage devices that leverage dissipation and control as complementary resources, and several promising extensions of this work can be envisaged.
+First, a more realistic characterization of the protocol should account for time constraints, as they are not necessarily captured by fixing the number of collisions.
+In this context, multiobjective optimizations aimed at balancing charging power (stored ergotropy per unit time) and the final stored ergotropy provide a more appropriate framework.
+Furthermore, a comprehensive thermodynamic assessment of the protocol's operational costs remains necessary and subject for future study; this includes evaluating the minimum control power, the relative (excess) stabilization cost \cite{Gherardini2020}, the costs associated with nonideal projective measurements \cite{Guryanova2020quantum}, measurement and information erasure \cite{Minagawa2025npj}, and cooling the apparatus \cite{Taranto2023prxq}.
+Finally, exploring non-Markovian dynamics through initially correlated or pairwise interacting charger qubits, the simultaneous injection of multiple qubits into the cavity, continuous monitoring of the environment \cite{WisemanMilburn2009,AlbarelliGenoni2024,Mitchison2021, YaoShao2022, deOliveira2025, Francica2017, Manzano2018, Morrone2023, cenedese2025arxiv_qb} or bath engineering could open further possibilities for control and work extraction.